USCiLab/cereal/_includes/pointers.markdown

     // the constructor for your class.
     //
     // More advanced functionality is available using construct, such as accessing
-    // class members, which is detailed in the doxygen. template <class Archive>
+    // class members, which is detailed in the doxygen docs. template <class Archive>
     static MyType * load_and_construct( Archive & ar, cereal::construct<MyType> & construct )
     {